-- 1.1 Examination Requirements - 1.1.1 In order to be eligible for examination for licensure, an applicant must provide proof of completion of all requirements for graduation from an approved school or college.
+1.42.1 In order to be eligible for examination for licensure, an applicant must provide proof of completion of all requirements for graduation from an approved school or college.
 An approved school or college of pharmacy is an institution which has established standards in its undergraduate degree program which are at least equivalent to the minimum standards for accreditation established by the American Council on Pharmaceutical Education.
-Provided, however, that graduates of schools or colleges of pharmacy located outside of the United States, which have not established standards in their respective undergraduate degree programs which are at least equivalent to the minimum standards for accreditation established by the American Council on Pharmaceutical Education, shall be deemed eligible for examination for licensure by providing evidence satisfactory to the Board of Pharmacy of graduation from such school or college and by successfully passing an equivalency examination recognized by the Board of Pharmacy.
-Certification by the National Association of Boards of Pharmacy (NABP) Foreign Pharmacy Graduate Examination Committee (FPGEC) meets the equivalency examination requirement. - 1.1.2 Candidates must obtain a passing grade as determined by the National Association of Boards of Pharmacy (NABP) on the North American Pharmacist Licensure Examination (NAPLEX) and the Multistate Pharmacy Jurisprudence Examination for Delaware (MPJE) to be eligible for a license to practice.
+Provided, however, that graduates of schools or colleges of pharmacy located outside of the United States, which have not established standards in their respective undergraduate degree programs which are at least equivalent to the minimum standards for accreditation established by the American Council on Pharmaceutical Education, shall be deemed eligible for examination for licensure by providing evidence

+- satisfactory to the Board of Pharmacy of graduation from such school or college and by successfully passing an equivalency examination recognized by the Board of Pharmacy.
+Certification by the National Association of Boards of Pharmacy (NABP) Foreign Pharmacy Graduate Examination Committee (FPGEC) meets the equivalency examination requirement. - 1.42.2 Candidates must obtain a passing grade as determined by the National Association of Boards of Pharmacy (NABP) on the North American Pharmacist Licensure Examination (NAPLEX) and the Multistate Pharmacy Jurisprudence Examination for Delaware (MPJE) to be eligible for a license to practice.
 A candidate must take an examination within 365 days of the determination of eligibility by the Board.
-The Secretary will supply the grades obtained to the candidate upon receipt of a written request from that person. - 1.1.3 The Board will re-confirm the eligibility of an applicant who fails the NAPLEX.
+The Secretary will supply the grades obtained to the candidate upon receipt of a written request from that person. - 1.42.3 The Board will re-confirm the eligibility of an applicant who fails the NAPLEX.
 The applicant shall be entitled to take a re-examination at least ninety-one (91) days following the date of the failure.
 If an applicant has failed the examination three times, he/she shall be eligible to re-take the NAPLEX, provided that he/she produces evidence of working full-time as an intern for a period of six months or has attended an accredited college of pharmacy as a registered student for a minimum of one semester consisting of 12 credits during the interim.
-A certification of satisfactory completion of such work shall be furnished by the Dean of the College or the preceptor as the case may be.
+A certification of satisfactory completion of such work shall be furnished by the Dean of the College or the preceptor as the case may be. - 1.42.4 The Board will re-confirm the eligibility of an applicant who fails the MPJE.
+The applicant shall be entitled to re-take the MJPE at least thirty-one (31) days following the date of the failure.
+If an applicant has failed the examination three times, he or she shall be eligible to re-take the examination, provided that he or she produces evidence of working full-time as an intern for a period of three months or has completed a one semester college course on jurisprudence.